Can I Take My Dog on Holiday?

 - Ask what the pet policy is since all hotels have one.
 Discuss your situation before you arrive, not when you’re checking in.

 - Inform the hotel staff of your pet’s size and age.
 Don’t consider sneaking a Great Dane into a hotel that has a 40-pound limit for dogs.
-Ask about your big dog because decisions are often made on a case-by-case basis, and let’s face it, you can’t sneak around a hotel’s interior corridors with a Great Dane or other large pooches anyway.
+Ask about your big dog because decisions are often made on a case-by-case basis, and let’s face it, you can’t sneak around a hotel’s interior corridors with a Great Dane or other large dogs anyway.

 - Ask what amenities are available, such as bowls, beds, leashes, pet sitting, and dog walking.

 - Don’t leave your dog unattended if that’s the policy.
 Barking could disturb other guests, and the housekeeper could accidentally let your dog out of your room, which can be a nightmare for both owners and hotel staff.

 - Respect the hotel’s policy about where dogs are allowed on the premises.

 - Consider your needs and develop a detailed itinerary before deciding where to stay.